Second cyclone in six weeks to hit India's east coast on Friday

 Phailin, India’s fiercest cyclone in 14 years, battered the coastline of northern Andhra Pradesh and Odisha state.

-Helen is expected to cause a storm surge of about 1.0-1.5 meters above the tide, potentially inundating low-lying coastal areas and flooding escape routes, the IMD said.
+Helen is expected to cause a storm surge of about 1.0-1.5 metres above the tide, potentially inundating low-lying coastal areas and flooding escape routes, the IMD said.

 Officials said they were keeping a close eye on the new cyclone as it has changed track from Wednesday, with the latest data showing it was expected to make landfall in Machilipatnam.